EngineerBetter/engineerbetter-hugo/content/blog/escaping-iron-triangle.md

 <img src="/img/blog/escaping-iron-triangle/leak.jpg" class="fit image">

 If you don't understand the whole **system** and its problems, you'll likely try to optimise by making changes to what is visible to you.
 For example, you might assume that the way to achieve cost efficiency is to pay less for the parts of the pump, since you have no visibility of the leaks.
+There is a strong possibility that modifying the pump to use cheaper parts will simply make the leaks worse.

 If you can understand the way in which value flows through your system you can begin to see where your money is really going.
 Usually this isn’t overspending on the parts of the system, but the shocking amount of waste we simply aren’t aware of.
 For example, when we looked at the software development value stream in one of our enterprise customers we found poor internal feedback loops meant that **40-50% of their capacity was being used for rework**.
 In other words, **half their payroll was being spent on creating and fixing defects**.
 They actually had a quality problem, not a spending problem.